- The Balkans referred to a cluster of nations in Eastern Europe. It lay between the Ottoman and Austro-Hungarian empires.

 - There was also rising Serbian nationalist groups.

-Franz Ferdinand in the Balkan city of Sarajevo.
-This provided the Austro-Hungarian government with an incentive for crushing Serbian nationalism, something that they had long wished for.
+Franz Ferdinand in the Balkan city of Sarajevo provided the Austro-Hungarian government with an incentive for crushing Serbian nationalism, something that they had long wished for.

 In addition to being sandwiched in between four seas, it was in between three major European empires.
 These were the Ottoman, Russian and Austro-Hungarian empires and with this in mind, access to the Balkans was key in accessing several important waterways.
 For centuries it had acted as a passageway between the East and West as cultural and mercantile exchange took place there.
 The Balkans nonetheless had its own problems owing to the different ethnicities there and increased nationalism.

-In June 1913, Bulgaria, in what was considered a betrayal, launched a surprise attack on its former Balkan League allies as they were determined to seize the opportunity and grab some valuable territory.
-It did not prove successful, however, as they were quickly defeated by a unified front containing the Greeks, Serbians and Romanians in barely a month.
+In June 1913, Bulgaria, in what was considered a betrayal, launched a surprise attack on its former Balkan League allies, determined to seize the opportunity to gain some valuable territory.
+It proved unsuccessful, as they were quickly defeated in under a month by a unified front containing the Greeks, Serbians and Romanians.
 Bulgaria was penalised severely in a treaty known as The Treaty of Bucharest, which was signed in August 1913, leaving Bulgaria isolated, frustrated and hostile towards its former allies.

 The threatened stability of Austro-Hungary was another profound consequence of Serbian expansion.
 In the 1870s, the Hapsburg Empire had previously surrendered significant territory to the Italians and Russians.
 What had happened in the Balkans between 1912 and 1913 seemed to hint at even more losses.
 Austro-Hungarian generals took action and began plotting tough countermeasures.
-Though their military strength and equipment lagged behind those of Germany, they believed it could easily do away with the troublesome Serbs.
-An old Austrian emperor, Franz Josef, was not keen on war and was conservative as he did not want to place his cherished military at risk.
-This all changed after the assassination of his nephew and heir.
-A prediction by Otto von Bismarck in 1888 on where a future European war would start (the Balkans) was coming true.
+Though their military strength and equipment lagged behind those of Germany, they believed it could easily do away with the troublesome Serbs, Franz Josef, an old Austrian emperor, was not keen on war and was conservative as he did not want to place his cherished military at risk.
+This changed after the assassination of his nephew and heir and a prediction by Otto von Bismarck in 1888 on where a future European war would start (the Balkans) was coming true.